SMelidoni/react-calculator-app/README.md

 To run this app locally, you will need to have Node.js and npm installed on your machine.
 You can then follow these steps:

 1. Clone this repository to your local machine:
-2. Navigate into the project directory: 'cd react-calculator-app'
+2. Navigate into the project directory: `cd react-calculator-app`
-3. Install the dependencies using npm: 'npm install'
+3. Install the dependencies using npm: `npm install`
-4. Start the development server: 'npm start'
+4. Start the development server: `npm start`
 5. Open your web browser and navigate to `http://localhost:3000` to see the app in action.

 ## Usage